-Paul does not use the office the hospital provides.
+Paul very rarely uses the office the hospital provides.
 He uses a room in his home that he has converted to an office.
 He uses this room exclusively and regularly to conduct all the following activities.

-Contacting patients, surgeons, and hospitals regarding scheduling.
+• Contacting patients, surgeons, and hospitals regarding scheduling.